lennyleadership/spiritual_notes/content.en/docs/91_Apologetics/09_self_esteem.md

 The Merriam-Webster dictionary describes navel-gazing as “useless or excessive self-contemplation”.
 And let’s be honest, no one is immune to this mutation of self-love — at least not since Adam and Eve ate that forbidden fruit in the garden.

-A periodic self-checkup may be helpful, but we need to take a break from self-analyzing.
-There is only so far we can go before our thoughts become repetitive and banal, so the cure for low self-esteem comes with a shift in our focus.
+A periodic self-checkup may be helpful, but we need to <a class = "blue">take a break from self-analyzing</a>.
+There is only so far we can go before our thoughts become repetitive and banal, so the cure for low self-esteem comes with a shift in our focus<label class="margin-toggle sidenote-number"></label><span class="sidenote">the problem of low self-esteem is self-focus</span>.
 We need to shift our eyes God-ward.

 According to Jesus, the most important thing we can do is to “love the Lord your God with all your heart and with all your soul and with all your mind” ([Matthew 22:37](https://www.biblegateway.com/passage/?search=Matthew+22:37&version=ESV)).
 Although many of us struggle to take our eyes off ourselves long enough to actually do this, as we study Scripture, listen to preaching and spend time in prayer, our feelings of insecurity can diminish.
-This happens when our thoughts are elevated to something better than that of our fallen experience.
+This happens when our thoughts are elevated to something better than that of our fallen experience<label class="margin-toggle sidenote-number"></label><span class="sidenote">The author provides solution in this paragraph</span>.

 The second part of the greatest commandment is similar to the first.
 We are to love our neighbor like we love ourselves ([Matthew 22:39](https://www.biblegateway.com/passage/?search=matthew+22:39&version=ESV)).
 If our insecurities get in the way of our ability to love the people God has placed in our lives, then we have a problem.

 God’s Word challenges us to rearrange our hearts’ desires.
 Instead of spending the majority of our time contemplating our flaws and worrying about other people’s opinions of us, we need to love God and our neighbor.

-The 19th century Scottish pastor Robert Murray M’Cheyne once wrote, “For every look at yourself, take 10 looks at Christ.”
-This would be a good benchmark for us because, if we’re honest, for every 10 looks we take at ourselves, we might take one look at Christ.
+The 19th century Scottish pastor Robert Murray M’Cheyne once wrote, “For every look at yourself, take 10 looks at Christ.<label class="margin-toggle sidenote-number"></label><span class="sidenote">Faith talks.</span>” This would be a good benchmark for us because, if we’re honest, for every 10 looks we take at ourselves, we might take one look at Christ.
 Maybe.

-The first step to recovery from low self-esteem does not include loving ourselves more.
+<a class = "blue">The first step to</a> recovery from low self-esteem does not include loving ourselves more.
 The first step is to love God more and then to love our neighbor as ourselves.

 ### The only real judge